chandniic/productivity-tracker/README.md

 https://prodtrckr.netlify.app/

 ### Project Description
 Traditional to-do lists feel boring, leading to procrastination and unfinished tasks.
-Gamification can boost motivation by making productivity fun with points, levels, and rewards.
+Gamification can boost motivation by making productivity fun with points, levels.
 This project aims to create a gamified productivity tracker that turns task management into an engaging experience, helping users stay consistent, build better habits, and achieve their goals—all while having fun! 🎮🚀

 ### The Problem statement
 Staying productive feels like a chore?
 What if getting things done was as fun as playing a game?